 WARNING: More South Pacific adventures follow.
-There is a button below marked “Continue Reading –>”.
-If you choose to push it, please do not complain that what you found thereafter was not science, but instead more of my curious global peregrinations … there’s plenty more science to be enjoyed on the site for those so inclined.
+If you choose to read them, please do not complain that what you found herein was not science, but instead more of my curious global peregrinations … there’s plenty more science to be enjoyed on this site for those so inclined.

 Ross Brodie and his son Shane now run a business called SeaMech in Suva.
 They’re good folks, honest, mechanically ingenious, and hardworking.
 Back then, Shane and his sister were small kids, and Ross and his wife Marita and the kids and a couple Fijian crewmen lived aboard an old island cargo ship called the Coromel.
 I think Ross might have got it off a reef somewhere, I don’t know, but he’d fixed it up as a floating machine shop, with all his tools mounted in the main hold.
 And Ross could fix anything, he’s one of those mechanical geniuses that can build you a working system to do whatever you might need, out of scrap metal and bits and pieces if necessary.

 So I went across to the other side of Viti Levu, and got the story from Ross and Marita, which went like this: